ygr4789/2024s_CG_HW2/README.md

 * Mac OS X 10.3 or later
 * Linux, with the following libraries (most recent distributions will have these in a default installation):

+This program has been implemented and tested in the Ubuntu 20.04 environment.

 ## Installation
 Pyglet is installable from PyPI: